tellytv/telly/.github/ISSUE_TEMPLATE.md

 <!-- READ THIS FIRST:
 - Make sure you are running the latest version of telly before reporting an issue: https://github.com/tellytv/telly/releases
 - Provide as many details as possible.
-Paste logs, configuration sample and code into the backticks.
+Paste logs, configurations and code into the backticks.
 Do not delete any text from this template!
--->
+- REMEMBER TO DELETE ANY CREDENTIALS IN CONFIG FILES OR COMMAND LINES
+- finally
+- REMEMBER TO DELETE ANY CREDENTIALS IN CONFIG FILES OR COMMAND LINES -->

 **telly release with the issue:**